 Ways to enjoy chia seeds in your diet

-Unfortunately, I cannot eat chia seeds.
-They simply don’t agree with my stomach.
+Some people, like myself, cannot eat traditional black chia seeds.
+White chia seeds tend to be a bit easier on the stomach though, so they’re a great option for those that are sensitive.
 But for every one of me I’m sure there are ten people whose stomachs can handle them just fine!
 If you can, then I highly suggest integrating these potent little antioxidant and omega 3 rich seeds into your diet as soon as possible.

 Try adding them to your morning cereal.
 Just be warned that once they are added to liquid, they do begin to degrade because of their high fiber content.
 They become somewhat “slimy” quickly, so just be sure to get them down the shoot quickly before they turn to mush.